Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data: A novel conditional sampling schema

 where $c = \mathbb{E}[(S+1)^{-1}] \in (0,1)$ is the expected value of the inverse shifted Gamma distribution \cite{shishter2022modelling}.
 These expressions show that while the mode of the observed fuzzy set matches the unobserved true realization in expectation, its variance reflects a combined influence of the variability of the true random variable $Y$ and the degree of fuzziness $S$.

 Consider $S \sim \mathcal{G}(s; 1, \beta_s)$ in the shape-scale parameterization for simplicity.
-It is evident that as $\beta_s \to 0$ -- a scenario representing high fuzziness in the observed fuzzy numbers -- the scaling factor $c \to 1$, leading to $\mathbb{V}(M) < \mathbb{E}[Y] $.
-Conversely, as $ \beta_s \to \infty$ -- representing progressively reduced fuzziness -- the scaling factor $c \to 0$, and $\mathbb{V}(M) \approx \mathbb{V}(Y)$ .
+It is evident that as $\beta_s \to 0$ -- a scenario representing high fuzziness in the observed fuzzy numbers -- the scaling factor $c \to 1$, leading to $\Var{M} < \Exp{Y} $.
+Conversely, as $ \beta_s \to \infty$ -- representing progressively reduced fuzziness -- the scaling factor $c \to 0$, and $\Var{M} \approx \Var{Y}$ .

 When $c \geq 0.5$, which occurs at $\beta_s = 1.639$, the dispersion of the observed modes becomes significantly smaller than that of the unobserved crisp realizations.
 This happens because $c$ attenuates the variance of $Y$, leading to a phenomenon akin to underdispersion \cite{sellers2017underdispersion}.
-This underdispersion can introduce bias when estimating $\mathbb{V}(Y)$ based on fuzzy observations.
-To mitigate this issue, cases where $c \ll 0.5$ are preferable -- for instance, at $\beta_s = 10.121$, $c = 0.25$, ensure the observed modes' variance closely approximates that of the unobserved realizations.
+This underdispersion can introduce bias when estimating $\Var{Y}$ based on fuzzy observations.
+To mitigate this issue, cases where $c \ll 0.5$ are preferable -- for instance, at $\beta_s = 10.121$, $c = 0.25$, ensure the observed modes' variance closely approximates its counterpart for the unobserved realizations.

-Overall, the random variable $S$, which governs the degree of fuzziness, introduces variability that blurs the relationship between $M$ and $Y$ by attenuating $\mathbb{V}(Y)$.
+Overall, the random variable $S$, which governs the degree of fuzziness, introduces variability that blurs the relationship between $M$ and $Y$ by attenuating $\Var{Y}$.
 This effect becomes more pronounced with high variability in $S$, diminishing the ability of $M$ to fully represent the variability of $Y$.
 For completeness, derivations of \eqref{eq3a}-\eqref{eq3b} are provided in the Appendix.